toinsson/pyrealsense/README.md

 pc = offline.deproject_depth(d)
 ```

 The module `offline` allows storing the rs_intrinsics and depth_scale of a device to disk, by default in the home directory in the file `.pyrealsense`.
-This can later be loaded and used to deproject depth data into pointcloud, which is particularly useful if one need to store large raw video file and want to save some disk memory.
-Pointcloud data takes 6 times as much data as depth data.
+This can later be loaded and used to deproject depth data into pointcloud, which is useful to store raw video file and save some disk memory.

 ## Examples